Skip to main content

 • stability

-• “If you like just taking your time with a game, with no rushing around and great relaxed gameplay, then this is for you.
-I love this game; it's relaxed but with a bit of thinking involved.
-By the end, it's all automated and you can tweak it how you like.
-The game runs great; I didn't find any lag, well, not that I noticed, and I did have a lot of parcels stacked up at one point.
-It's simple and fun, and you can easily lose track of time in it.
-Buy and enjoy!”
+• “If you like just taking your time with a game, no rushing around, just great relaxed gameplay, then this is for you.
+I love this game—it's relaxed but involves a bit of thinking.
+By the end, it's all automated and you can tweak it how you like it.
+The game runs great; I didn't notice any lag, even with a lot of parcels stacked up.
+It's simple and fun, and you can easily lose time in it.
+Buy and enjoy.”

 • “Fun and relaxing that runs great.”